johntiger1/multimodal_fairness/progress.md

 # may 25
 OK, so subsampling is done.
 Now, just quickly creating the phenotyping.
 And quickly getting results/writing.
 Note that we COULD redesign the header to be even better, via a pd.readcsv call, but it is wholly unnecessary!

+Now, that smapling and limiting is found to be good, we simply need to do the following:

+1. get a gold truth, ground truth auc score to verify.
+2. consider how we want to frame phenotyping.
+We may need to implement a custom loss, and unpacking.
+Definitely an archiecture where we do soft sigmoid over each element.
+But other than that, not too many changes.

 # may 24
 Looking at subsampling.
 And SE class and OOP design principles.